 Plus, you can add tons of fun transitions, add text, and export to lots of different video types when you’re done.

-While Adobe Premiere Pro on its own can be pretty costly, if you know that you’ll be using a lot of Adobe’s tools each month for your clients, then consider buying the $50 monthly subscription.
+While Adobe Premiere Pro on its own can be pretty costly, if you know that you’ll be using a lot of Adobe’s tools each month for your clients, then consider buying the $55 monthly subscription to Adobe Creative Cloud.

 This way, you can have access to all of the programs and apps that Adobe runs.